thomasrzhao/EmergePresentationManager/README.md

 # EmergePresentationManager

+**Due to a bug in the compiler, the Swift 2.0 version is in a separate branch (swift2) and has a slightly different API.
+The following information applies to Swift 1.2 only.**

 This is a class that animates modal views emerging from an arbitrary location onscreen.
 For example, if tapping a button results in a modal view being presented, you can use this class to have the view appear from the button instead of from the bottom of the screen.

 ## Demo